Engee documentation

 Simulation mode — simulation mode

-Select one of the following options for the output voltage type:
+Select one of the following output voltage type options:

 • Averaged — The output voltage is the average value of the PWM signal.

-• Asynchronous - Best for variable-step solvers - This option is more efficient for desktop simulations using variable-step solvers, as it requires fewer simulation steps to achieve the same level of accuracy.
+• Asynchronous – Best for variable-step solvers — This option is more effective for desktop modeling using variable-step solvers, as it requires fewer simulation steps to achieve the same level of accuracy.

 • Discrete—time – Best for fixed-step solvers — Used with fixed-step solvers, including the local solver.